-Wheelchairs For Kids Inc. is a Rotary project sponsored by RC Scarborough WA.
-The wheelchairs are assembled by a team of about one hundred and fifty volunteers - all retired people.
+Wheelchairs For Kids Inc. is a registered charity and a Rotary project sponsored by RC Scarborough WA.
+The wheelchairs are assembled by a team of about one hundred and fifty volunteers - mainly retired people.

-The chairs comply with WHO recommendations including allowing complete adjustability of postural support to suit the different sizes and growing needs of children through to their teenage years and also the large number of recipients with cerebral palsy.
+The wheelchairs comply with WHO recommendations including allowing complete adjustability of postural support to suit the different sizes and growing needs of children through to their teenage years and also the large number of recipients with cerebral palsy.
 Chairs are sent to developing countries where health care and other social services are poor to non-existent.

-Over 36,000 wheelchairs have been shipped in a fifteen year period since commencement.
+About 3,500 wheelchairs are shipped each year and over 41,000 wheelchairs have been shipped to about sixty countries in the twenty-year period since commencement.

-Target D9810 Club Contributions 2017/18: \$50,000 (250 wheelchairs)
+Target D9810 Club Contributions 2018/19: \$50,000 (250 wheelchairs)

-- 1. Donate multiples of \$200 = cost of one wheelchair. - 2.
-School fundraising mainly wheelchair wheelathons, involve interact clubs, also fetes, walkathon, spellathon, free dress day. - 3.
+- 1. Donate multiples of \$200 = tax deductible cost of one wheelchair. - 2.
+School fundraising mainly wheelchair wheelathons, involve EarlyAct and Interact clubs, also fetes, walkathon, spellathon, free dress day. - 3.
 Rotary sponsored "Wheelchair Wheelathons".

-Key Wheelchair for Kids events in 2017-18: TBA
+Key Wheelchair for Kids events in 2018-19: TBA